equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-can-go-wrong.md

 - Recommended practice:<!-- .element: class="fragment" data-fragment-index="4" -->
   - Appoint a note taker<!-- .element: class="fragment" data-fragment-index="5" -->
   - Record meetings / sessions<!-- .element: class="fragment" data-fragment-index="6" -->
-  - Create a team strategy for how to </br>document, where to store etc...<!-- .element: class="fragment" data-fragment-index="7" -->
+  - Create a team strategy for how to </br>document, what to document, where to store ++. </br>Experiment and iterate<!-- .element: class="fragment" data-fragment-index="7" -->

 <hr>